mirumee/ariadne-website/docs/open-tracing.md

 title: OpenTracing
 ---

+> **Deprecation notice:** OpenTracing standard was superseded by [OpenTelemetry](./open-telemetry.md) and is considered deprecated.
+OpenTracing extension will be delete in a future version of Ariadne.

 Ariadne provides an extension that implements the [OpenTracing](https://opentracing.io/) specification, making it easy to monitor GraphQL API performance and errors using popular APM tools like [Datadog](https://www.datadoghq.com/) or [Jaeger](https://www.jaegertracing.io/).

 > **Note:** for performance reasons OpenTracing extension excludes default resolvers.